vuza/image_marker/README.md

 You can omit the -u parameter if your local user is equal to remote user at alagoda.at The script installs the app at alagoda.at, the frontend is reachable via im.alagoda.at

+# development
+This repo uses (at least is trying to) git flow, stick to the rules: http://nvie.com/posts/a-successful-git-branching-model/

 ## C++ image processor

 Can be found at ./im_processor/src/lib/*